 Determines whether the width and height bars use the width and height of the object, while taking transforms into account.

-The stroke tab determines how stroke around the object should look.
+The stroke tab determines how the stroke around the object should look.

-The first set of buttons to choose is the fill of the stroke.
-This has the same features as the fill of the shape, please refer to the following “Fill” section for more details on how to use both of them.
+The first set of buttons allows us to set the fill of the stroke: None, Color and Gradient; the same options exist for the fill of the shape, please refer to the following “Fill” section for more details on how to use both of them.

-Then, there’s the settings for the stroke style.
+Then, there are the settings for the stroke style:

-The width of the stroke is determined by this entry.
+Sets the width of the stroke.
 When creating a shape, Krita will use the current brush size to determine the width of the stroke.

 - Cap and corner style

-Which markers can be added to the stroke.
-Markers are little figures that will appear at the start, end or all the nodes in between depending on your configuration.
+Adds markers to the stroke.
+Markers are little figures that will appear at the start, end or all the nodes in between, depending on your configuration.